andredesousa/css-best-practices/README.md

 This is terrible CSS.
 This type of CSS is indicative of either a poorly coded layout that requires this kind of manipulation, a lack of understanding of box-model and layout, or both.
-Well coded layouts should never need brute-forcing, and a solid understanding of box model, layout and looking at our computed styles more often should mean that we’d rarely end up in a situation like this.
+Well coded layouts should never need brute-forcing, and a solid understanding of box model, layout and looking at our computed styles more often should mean that we'd rarely end up in a situation like this.

 ## Avoid dangerous selectors